Active in Calif.

 Collection Summary: An interview of Charis Wilson conducted by Mimi Luebermann for the Archives of American Art.

-Biographical/Historical Note: Charis Wilson (1914-2009) was a writer from Aptos, Calif.
+Biographical/Historical Note: Charis Wilson (1914-2009) was a writer from Aptos, California.
 Married to photographer Edward Weston.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.